22388o/awesome-rgb-protocol/README.md

 [Maxim released Roadmap around v0.11](https://github.com/orgs/RGB-WG/discussions/135)

-[Maxim annnounced will exit from LNP/BP](https://x.com/dr_orlovsky/status/1763020557455376721) and focus in AI, robotic and also RGB isn't in his command anymore as Chief Engineer.
-Now is the community will decide for when the protocol will
+[Maxim announced will exit from LNP/BP](https://x.com/dr_orlovsky/status/1763020557455376721) and focus in AI, robotic and also RGB isn't in his command anymore as Chief Engineer.
+Now is the community will decide for where the protocol will

 ## Tech Overview